Divorce and Bankruptcy Attorney in Broomfield, Colorado

 It’s preferable to obtain a divorce first if you intend to file for Chapter 13 bankruptcy.
 This bankruptcy chapter has a particular debt payback plan, generally over a five-year term.
 If you and your husband aren’t getting along and both filed for bankruptcy, you’ll remain “entangled” five years after the divorce.
 It may be an uncomfortable experience.

 While both divorce and bankruptcy are emotionally draining, it’s crucial to see them as opportunities for a fresh start.
-The essential thing is to seek legal guidance from a qualified divorce and bankruptcy attorney about your alternatives and which is best for you.
+The essential thing is to seek legal guidance from a qualified bankruptcy attorney about your alternatives and which is best for you.
 If you live in Colorado, the Law Office of Clark Daniel Dray can assist you with your legal concerns.

 Chapter 7 Versus Chapter 13 Bankruptcy